 The aluminum enclosure and hot-dipped galvanized steel mount maintain pointing accuracy and ensure durability and reliability.
 The antenna and standard manual mount with enclosure will survive 125 mph (200 km/h) wind, in any position of operation, without damage or permanent deformation in moderate coastal/industrial areas.
+The antenna will survive 200 mph (320 km/h) wind when properly stowed in the 90-degree elevation (zenith) position.
 Severe conditions require additional protection.